Team-Micras/MicrasFirmware/README.md

 git submodule update --init --recursive
 ```

 The [STM32CubeMX](https://www.st.com/en/development-tools/stm32cubemx.html) program is also required.
-After the installation is completed, it is necessary to set the `CUBE_CMD` environment variable to the path of the STM32CubeMX executable.
+After the installation is completed, it is necessary to set the `CUBE_CMD` environment variable to the path of the STM32CubeMX executable or add it to the `PATH`.

 The building process can be started by creating a build folder with: